BarryDigby/barrydigby.github.io/Week_2/BASH.md

 - `--filter-name`: Annotation of SNPs failing filtering threshold written to VCF file.

 ##### *Outputs*
 - `-O`: VCF file with annotated SNPs failing the selected filtering thresholds.
-SNPs that pass all thrtesholds will be marked with `PASS`.
+SNPs that pass all thresholds will be marked with `PASS`.

 ***